kirlarionov/comments-app/README.md

 - Getting a list of your own comments (from mockAPI)
 - You can edit and delete your comments
 - Clicking on "+" you will go to the page of adding a new comment (the comment will be added to My Comments)
-- You can sort your comment list by date and alphabetically (by comment name)
+- You can sort your comment list by date and alphabetically (by comment title)
 - You can set your own background (gears in lower left corner)
 - Using the Chakra UI component library
 - You can choose a dark or light theme for the site